Inkaru/DSS-protoype/README.md

 ### Notes for frontend implementation
 Chats are modelled as ChatChannels, each channel can have 2 to unlimited participants.
 The ChatChannel objects contain a list of messages.
 Channels are unique by their set of participants, so there can for example be only one channel with the same three participants.

-The intended use of the `getMyChannels` REST-call is to display previously existing conversations (the channel objects will contain a list of messages with author, timestamp, content)
+The intended use of the `getMyChannels` REST-call is to display previously existing conversations (the channel object will contain a list of message objects)
 The `establishChannel` call is mainly for initialization of a new chat channel and will return a channel object containing the assigned ID (needed for the WebSocket-functions).
-In case of an already existing channel with the same participants, it will (hopefully) return the existing one though, including all previous messages.
+Only the participant login names need to be set by the frontend for this.
+In case of an already existing channel with the same participants, it should return the existing one though, including all previous messages.

 After subscribing to the STOMP/Websocket-Channel, the messages will come in automatically (including own messages), without doing rest calls, and they will also be saved by the server automatically.
-Similarly, messages sent over the other path will be distributed and saved without the frontend having to do anyting else.
+Similarly, messages sent over the other path will be distributed and saved without the frontend having to do anything else.

 A testing page can be reached under `localhost:8080/testchat/`.
 It requires to be logged in to work properly.
 The javascript code of the testpage probably helps with the implementation a lot, since it seems very similar to what has to be done in angular.
 It can be found under `/backend/resources/static/js/main.js`.
 Together with the js file, this tutorial for angular helps, I think: